EEN421/EEN421.github.io/_posts/2026-08-03-KQL-Detection-of-the-Week:-A-Heap-of-Trouble-Detecting-Spring-Boot-Heapdump-Theft-When-the-Exfiltration-Is-a-GET-Request_.md

 Count the ones where the adversary's core move was **reading something they were technically permitted to read**: the heapdump, the TeamCity credential files, the Rails file read, LSASS, the Xcode projects, the vCenter directory, the Midnight Blizzard sign-in.
 That's most of the week.

-But the one worth four thousand words is the Spring Boot heapdump, because it is the purest form of the problem and because **all four of the briefs' heapdump detections would have missed the traffic the source report actually documented.** Not through bad engineering — through one string.
+But the one worth four thousand words is the Spring Boot heapdump, because it is the purest form of the problem and because **all three of the briefs' web-tier heapdump detections would have missed the traffic the source report actually documented.** Not through bad engineering — through one string.

-So this week's KQL of the Week is heapdump exfiltration, in three queries and five corrections.
+So this week's KQL of the Week is heapdump exfiltration, in three queries and eleven corrections — five of theirs and six of mine.
 Act I hunts the **request**, from the web tier, and the fight there is over a number that most connectors don't populate.
 Act II hunts the **host**, and turns out to be the stronger query, because Spring leaves a file behind whose name tells you an HTTP request happened even when your web logs don't.
 The honorable mention stops hunting the attacker altogether and hunts **your own exposure**, which is the only finite population in this whole article.

 <br/>